NTLeachDev/SprungButt/README.md

 Forget @Autowired, it's really just @InjectThings

-Forget @Value, it's really (simplified) just @GetProperty
+Forget @Value, it's really (simplified) just @GetProperty (only field-level in ThingSetup classes, no constructor-property injection yet)

 Setter Injection?
 Never heard of her

-Member variables injected into config classes?
+Constructor injection into config (ThingSetup) classes?
 Not yet

 Multiple Things of the same type?
 Not yet